NQN27/Test_Project_AI/README.md

   Press Show map to get the map in webbrowser

   After Running the final_product.ipynb you must reset all variables as it is global by Pressing Restart button.

+  *Notation: You can read Pre Code to transform from easy form which had been breaking down or write in easier way to understand

 # Implementation